Allergy Relief - AchooAllergy.com

 What are other ways I can reduce moisture in my home?

+This is one of the dehumidifier FAQs that shouldn’t be overlooked as reducing moisture at the source can help to reduce the problem before it starts.
 There are several other things you can do, in conjunction with the use of a dehumidifier, to help reduce the level of humidity in your home.
 First, make sure there are no leaks or seepage in and around your home.
 Improper landscaping, leaking pipes, faulty gutters and clogged drains can all increase the amount of water and moisture in and around your home.
 Next, use your dryer.
 Some of us like to allow certain articles of clothing to air dry for fear of shrinkage in the dryer.
 By allowing laundry to air dry in your home, you are increasing the overall humidity levels.
 Always remember to use exhaust fans whenever possible.
 While using the dryer helps, inspect the vent to make sure it is actually vented to the exterior of your home and inspect the hose for cracks or leaks.
 In the bathroom and kitchen exhaust fans can quickly remove excess moisture out of your home.
 By keeping doors open in your home you can allow air to circulate from room to room.
 By allowing heat to circulate, you can bring warm air to colder places where moisture is likely to condense.
-Lastly, it always helps to air our your home from time to time.
+Lastly, it always helps to air out your home from time to time.

 Am I forgetting anything?